-Various iXBRL tools are available on the market and they all do the same things.
-They import a Word or Excel document (whichever format the statutory accounts are in) and allow a user to attach “tags” from a taxonomy (an electronic chart of accounts) to matching items on the accounts.
-For example, there is a section in the taxonomy called “Balance Sheet” in which are tags for all the items located in a Balance Sheet such as debtors, fixed assets and share capital.
-The user transfers the appropriate tag to the appropriate item.
-The tag attached to the text is usually highlighted so as to indicate that text has been tagged.
+KPMG’s developed XBRL Mapping Engine (XME) imports a Word or Excel document (whichever format the statutory financial statements are prepared in) and allow a user to attach “tags” from a taxonomy (an electronic chart of accounts) to matching items in the financial statements.
+For example, there is a section in the taxonomy called “Statement of Financial Position” in which are tags for all the items located in a Statement of Financial Position such as receivables, cash, share capital etc. The user transfers the appropriate tag to the appropriate item in the financial statements.
+The tag attached to the text is usually highlighted to indicate that text has been tagged.

-Some obvious tagging errors include:
+Some obvious iXBRL errors include:

 As noted in the Auditing Practice Board (APB) Bulletin 2010/1, ISAs (UK and Ireland) do not impose a general requirement on the auditor to check XBRL tagging of the financial statements as part of the audit.